bdwalker238/tecnotes/content/posts/postgres_3172025_post1.md

 ---

 *  You could reuse the same service name in multiple clusters, projects or applications, avoiding the need to duplicate connection details .
 This could be useful for Automation.
 *  You could create unique service name in conjunction with a unique postgres cluster name as part of an organisation policy.
-This would allow you to unique identify postgres instances in your organisation/Company for Audit/Configuration Management Purposes .
+This would allow you to unique identify postgres instances in your organisation/Company for Audit/Configuration Management Purposes.
 *  You only need to update libpq connection parameters in one place.

 How do I set a service entry in pg_service.conf ?